-The project will be owned by Siraj Energy, Marubeni and Total, under the build, own, operate and transfer (BOOT) model for a period of 25 years.
+Al Kharsaah is an 800MW photovoltaic (PV) power project located in the Al-Kharsaah area of Qatar.
+It is owned by Siraj Energy, Marubeni and Total.
+It is under the build, own, operate and transfer (BOOT) model for a period of 25 years.

-The licence to own and operate the project will expire after the 25-year term and the ownership of the power plant will be transferred to Qatar General Electricity & Water Corporation Kahramaa.
+The licence to own and operate the project will expire after the 25-year term and the power plant’s ownership will be transferred to Qatar General Electricity & Water Corporation Kahramaa.

 Al Kharsaah solar power project development

 Total and Marubeni won the solar project through a competitive tender process.
 Kahramaa received five competitive bids for project development.

 Total, Siraj Energy and Marubeni formed a special purpose company, Siraj 1, to build, operate and manage the project.
 Marubeni holds a 20.4% stake in Siraj 1 while Total and Siraj Energy own 19.6% and 60% interests respectively.
 Siraj Energy is a joint venture of Qatar Electricity & Water Company (60%) and Qatar Petroleum (40%).

 Al Kharsaah is Total’s biggest solar project to date and Marubeni’s third large-scale solar PV independent power project (IPP) in the Middle East and North Africa (MENA) region.

 The project partners and the Ministry of Municipality and Environment studied the environmental aspects of the solar power plant development.

 The solar power plant was developed in the Al-Kharsaah area on a 10km² of land, located 80km west of Doha, Qatar.
 The plant uses 1.8 million bifacial solar modules with trackers, which benefit from the high level of sunlight available in the area.